 I have taught a diverse range of undergraduates and graduate courses at many different levels.
 This is in part because the JHU Department of Anthropology is small and my colleagues and I teach widely to cover the needs of students.
-My research also has some span, which has enabled me to teach on different topics, ranging from religion to nature, Pakistan to Bangladesh, cityscapes to rural ecologies (for a full list of courses taught see my Curriculum Vitae, I am happy to share my syllabi with anyone who writes to me directly).
+My research also has some span, which has enabled me to teach on different topics, ranging from religion to nature, Pakistan to Bangladesh, cityscapes to rural ecologies (for a full list of courses taught see my cv.
+I am happy to share my syllabi with anyone who writes to me directly).

 All my teaching has been informed by the understanding that teaching is a privilege and a responsibility.
 In times of political crisis and more generally, I have yielded this responsibility to make students aware of themselves as historical subjects and critical agents co-extant with others in the world.
 At the same time, anthropology's mode of political engagement has always struck me as most compelling when it approaches issues transversally, slowing down thought, encouraging untimely meditations.
 An instance of how I have tried to think the two imperatives together is the Methods course I taught anthropology majors.
 As the course came after the Freddie Gray riots in Baltimore, I decided to teach students relevant methods to study their own institution, Johns Hopkins University, to understand the city from the vantage that the university occupies and to understand Hopkin's position within the city.
 Anticipating that the 2016 election results might be disruptive, I designed an Invitation to Anthropology course on power and marginality and the possibility of critique alongside activism.